 A standard inspection does not cover confirming the presence of asbestos, testing electrical items such as stoves or gas, moving stored goods, providing quotes and estimates for building repair work or covering minor defects such as peeling paint, carpet stains and other minor cosmetic issues.

 One major issue to be aware of is previous termite damage.
 Termites, if they are active, will provide key indications to the trained inspector and also on our equipment.
-If termites have been treated in the past and old damage or treatment holes exists behind plaster it is in some instances impossible to identify the full extent.
+If a termite treatment has been carried out in the past and old damage or treatment holes exists behind plaster it is in some instances impossible to identify the full extent.
 This is partially due to the fact that when termites have left their workings the area affected becomes dry and does not show on moisture meters.
-If this is the case a more invasive inspection may be recommended by the inspector and indefinitely if there is no documentation to certify repair or visible post-construction treatment evidence.
+If this is the case a more invasive inspection by the inspector.
+This is more important if there is no documentation to certify repair or visible post-construction treatment evidence.

-TIP: If you require a minor defect report this can be organized as an extra.
-Inspecting for minor defects is generally only carried out on the handover of brand new houses, this can be booked at an additional cost.
-Asbestos samples can be taken and we provide a service that involves sending the sample to a NATA approved lab for testing.
-If an asbestos sample is required this is an extra and we require written approval from the vendor.
-It is also always a good idea to notify the agent to ensure the property is completely accessible prior to inspection and stored goods are removed from internal walls.
-Our inspectors are not permitted to move personal belongings and stored goods.
+TIP: If you require we can arrange a minor defect report as an extra.
+Inspecting for minor defects is generally only carried out on the handover of brand new houses, additional cost to add this service to a standard building inspection.
+Asbestos samples is a service that involves sending the sample to a NATA approved lab for testing.
+If you request an asbestos sample this is an extra and we require written approval from the vendor.
+It is also always a good idea to notify the agent to ensure the property is completely accessible prior to inspection, moving of stored goods from internal walls.
+Our inspectors will not move personal belongings and stored goods.

 If there are issues how much will it cost to fix?

 A building and pest inspection company should not provide any costs or quotations for building repair works.
 A building and pest inspection is a nonbiased report to enable you to understand the property in the state it is in at the time of inspection.
-If a company is working on your behalf to identify issues and then provide a quote, this is against Australian Standards and will be seen as biased.
-If issues are identified it is important to discuss it with the inspector and they will advise what the best trade would be to contact to rectify issues if any.
+If a company is working on your behalf to identify issues and then provide a quote, this is against East coast building and pest Standards and is biased.
+If issues are found it is important to discuss it with the inspector and they will advise what the best trade would be to contact to rectify issues if any.